What can you do to help the monarch? Protect habitat, avoid pesticide use, plant gardens, and contribute data to Xerces-led community science efforts.

-That first season (2016), my goal was to document where monarchs were breeding in the Great Basin, in order to fill a major data-gap in our knowledge of western monarchs and inform the development of a set of Best Management Practices for monarchs in the West.
-I found monarch butterfly eggs, larvae, or adults at approximately 80 percent of the milkweed populations I surveyed in the Great Basin.
+That first season, my goal was to document where monarchs were breeding in the Great Basin in order to fill a major data gap in our knowledge of western monarchs and inform the development of best management practices for monarchs in the West.
+I found monarch butterfly eggs, larvae, or adults at approximately 80% of the milkweed populations I surveyed in the Great Basin.
 To my surprise, it was relatively easy to find monarchs in the Great Basin: find milkweed, find monarchs.

 In 2017, I started field work in support of a different research project with Cheryl Schultz at Washington State University–Vancouver and other partners titled “Western Monarch Breeding Phenology: Implications for Management” (a project supported by the Department of Defense Legacy Fund).
 This research project is investigating monarch breeding phenology (when and where they breed) in California, Idaho, Oregon, Nevada, and Washington to better inform land management for monarch butterflies.
 Finding monarch butterflies across these states in 2017 continued to be relatively easy: find milkweed, find monarchs.

 However, the second year of fieldwork on this project has been very different.
 In 2018, monarchs arrived almost a month late to most breeding areas.
-They didn’t even make it at all to some areas of the northernmost breeding range (Washington state), and they were much harder to find in areas where they are normally abundant.
-At various research sites, the number of immature monarchs (eggs, larvae, pupae) was substantially lower than the previous year.
-This downturn in numbers was not only documented by the research project I am working on; it was also noticed by citizen scientists, land managers, and other researchers across the West.
+They didn’t even make to some areas of the northernmost breeding range (Washington state), and they were much harder to find in areas where they are normally abundant.
+At various research sites, the number of immature monarchs (eggs, larvae, pupae) was substantially lower than in the previous year.
+This downturn in numbers was not only documented by the research project I am working on, it was also noticed by community scientists, land managers, and other researchers across the West.
 One researcher, Art Shapiro, detected the lowest number of monarch butterflies in central California in 46 years.
-The consensus amongst all groups of monarch enthusiasts – researchers, citizen scientists, and land managers – is that numbers in 2018 were much lower than normal.
+The consensus among all groups of monarch enthusiasts—researchers, community scientists, and land managers—is that numbers in 2018 were much lower than normal.
 Found milkweed, but no monarchs.

 While it is hard to pinpoint the exact cause of this year’s very low monarch numbers, this is part of a much longer and more disturbing trend.
-Due to multiple factors such as habitat loss, pesticides, and climate change, monarchs in the West have declined by 97 percent since the 1980s.
-And we know this because researchers used citizen science data from Xerces’ Western Monarch Thanksgiving Count (WMTC), an annual count of monarch butterflies at their overwintering sites during a three week window centered around the Thanksgiving holiday.
-This year, based on monarch breeding observations from the field and early overwintering observations, researchers, biologists, and citizen scientists are concerned that the annual WMTC count may be very low.
+Due to multiple factors, such as habitat loss, pesticides, and climate change, monarchs in the West have declined by 97% since the 1980s.
+And we know this because researchers used community-science data from Xerces’ Western Monarch Thanksgiving Count (WMTC), an annual count of monarch butterflies at their overwintering sites during a three-week window centered around the Thanksgiving holiday.
+This year, based on monarch breeding observations from the field and early overwintering observations, researchers, biologists, and community scientists are concerned that the annual WMTC count may be very low.

 You may be asking “What can I do to help the monarch?”
 Besides protecting habitat, avoiding pesticide use, and planting gardens, another way is to contribute monarch and milkweed data to Xerces-led citizen science efforts—namely, the Western Monarch Thanksgiving Count and the Western Monarch Milkweed Mapper.